The last time an asset manager told you about their buy/sell process, did the conversation sound a lot like what’s depicted in this pie chart?

 A Dart-Throwing Monkey Can Sell Better Than Many Asset Managers

-We’re able to better understand the scale of the problem thanks to a study released earlier this year, “Selling Fast and Buying Slow: Heuristics and Trading Performance of Institutional Investors.”
+We’re able to better understand the scale of the problem thanks to a study released earlier in 2021, “Selling Fast and Buying Slow: Heuristics and Trading Performance of Institutional Investors.”

 While there’s already extensive research about the impact of behavioral biases on individual investors, this study differs because it focuses on institutional portfolio managers.
 It sought to determine whether these top investors are also prone to non-rational decision making and, if so, the extent to which it affects portfolio performance.